 New York, NY 10023

-The Foundation’s staff responds to grant requests four times a year.
+The Foundation’s staff responds to grant requests three times a year.

 School of the Arts Columbia University, New York City